 While there is a huge amount of information about erection problems on the internet, much of it is unreliable and posted by companies selling drugs, supplements or devices that are not medically tested and which make claims that are not supported by research.
 Such companies rely on the fact that many men are uncomfortable discussing sexual problems and will therefore be tempted to buy products they can try in privacy.

-ED is a real medical problem that needs to be treated by a real medical team.
+Erectile dysfunction is a real medical problem that needs to be treated by a real medical team.
 Do not attempt to self-diagnose or self-treat based on what you read on the internet.
-If you have questions about ED or any aspect of healthy sexual functioning, talk to your doctor or a member of your diabetes healthcare team.
+If you have questions about erectile dysfunction or any aspect of healthy sexual functioning, talk to your doctor or a member of your diabetes health-care team.
 Once you’ve consulted your doctor, you may be interested in reading more on the topic at the following reputable sites: